-Depression can often accompany a serious disease such as HIV.
-Feelings of hopelessness and sadness can leave a person drained of energy.
-Depressive symptoms include feelings of sadness or anger, a withdrawal from friends and activities you once enjoyed, and engaging in risky behaviors.
+Depression can often accompany a serious disease such as HIV infection.
+Depression can make you feel hopeless and sad and drain you of energy.
 Depression can also interfere with eating and sleeping patterns.
-Depressed people are often less likely to exercise, which in turn, can leave them feeling even more fatigued.
+People with depression are often less likely to exercise, which in turn can leave them feeling even more fatigued.

 If you have HIV and are starting to develop symptoms of depression, you should speak to your doctor or a mental health professional.
-You may be able to overcome your depression with talk therapy and other means that don’t include medications, such as antidepressants.
+You may be able to overcome your depression with talk therapy and other means that don’t include medications.
 You may also find that alternative therapies, like meditation or yoga, help with depression.

-A study in the journal Psychosomatics found that treatment with the medication armodafinil was able to help improve mood and overcome fatigue in certain HIV patients.
+Sometimes medication may be an option for HIV fatigue.
+A study in the journal Psychosomatics found that treatment with the medication armodafinil was able to help improve mood and overcome fatigue in some people with HIV.
 Armodafinil changes the amounts of certain substances in your brain.
 The drug is typically used to treat sleepiness in narcolepsy.

-Insomnia is a condition that means you have difficulty falling asleep or difficulty staying asleep.
+Insomnia is a condition that causes you to have difficulty falling asleep or staying asleep.
 In either case, a poor night’s sleep can leave you dragging the next day.
 To help battle insomnia, remember a few key tips:

-- Try to go sleep and rise at the same times every day.
+- Try to go sleep and wake up at the same times every day.